GSA/digitalgov.gov/content/news/2024/04/2024-04-03-18f-practices-in-action-spoiler-this-stuff-works.md

 source_url: https://18f.gsa.gov/2024/04/03/18f-practices-in-action/
 source: 18f
 date: 2024-04-03
-title: 18F practices in action spoiler this stuff works
+title: "18F practices in action (spoiler: this stuff works)"
 deck: How well do 18F software development practices work?
 We reflected on a recent project to see how well 18F recommendations aligned with what we actually did.